cssnano/cssnano/site/README.md

 $ pnpm build
 ```

-This command generates static content into the `build` directory and can be served using any static contents hosting service.
+This command generates static content into `_astro-site/` and can be served using any static content hosting service.

-Most pages are built with the templates in `src/_includes`, which use the [Nunjucks](https://mozilla.github.io/nunjucks/) template language.
-The Changelog and Contributing pages are included directly from the cssnano package in the repository.

-The `webpack.config.js` file contains the webpack configuration to bundle the Playground page.
+Pages and components live in `src/pages`, `src/components`, and `src/layouts`.
+Markdown content is loaded through Astro content collections, including documentation sourced from the repository.